 Lower specs can be a bummer.
 The lens and sensor quality have a direct impact on image quality.
 Better sensors, larger pixel count is better found at slightly higher prices.
 While $200 won’t buy you super high-quality lenses, it’s definitely better than point and shoot cameras under $100 or $150.

 I compared the zooming capacity of these devices as well.
 As it turns out, just for a difference of 50-60 USD you can get two times better optical zoom.
 It might sound exaggerated but it’s an actual fact.
-Some of the cheap cameras don’t even have optical zoom and that feature is replaced by digital zoom.
+Some of the cheap digital cameras don’t even have optical zoom and that feature is replaced by digital zoom.

 Special features like the viewfinder are simply not there in low budget cameras and this little thing is definitely worth spending more (cue: 200 dollars).
 Underwater adventures require some special red-light functions and waterproof materials that come only with more expensive options.

 Durability is better on $200 cameras as well.
 Up to 7 feet drops can be absorbed by hardy cameras that exceed 150 USD.
 Various menu options and photo modes can be acquired if you spend more cash on your device.
-In this case, $200 point and shoot cameras are better by a mile than entry-level ones.
+In this case, $200 point and shoot digital cameras are better by a mile than entry-level ones.

 My Two Cents at the End